ismara-unibas/crema_uploader/README.md

 # Upload client for the CREMA web-service (https://crema.unibas.ch)

-This is a python script which uploads your files to the CREMA web-server and starts the CREMA analysis.
+This is a python script which uploads your files, links, SRR ids to the CREMA web-server and starts the CREMA analysis.

 All you need to do is to download **crema_uploader.py** script and start using it.